LBoyle/pollate/README.md

 It doesn't prevent duplicates as it is, so it freaks out when there are duplicate users added to a poll

 Now added create poll page, just with title, you would then go and edit the new poll to add users

+Added email to User and creator to Poll, now must select a creator when making a poll

+Create user page, tried getting polls this user has created but couldn't figure it out

+Prevented defaults for forms